Tony Stratton Smith

-Tony Stratton-Smith (29 October 1933 – 19 March 1987) was an English rock music manager, and entrepreneur.
+Tony Stratton Smith (born Anthony Mills Smith; 11 August 1933 – 19 March 1987) was an English rock music manager and entrepreneur.
 He founded the London-based record label Charisma Records in 1969 and managed rock groups such as the Nice, Van der Graaf Generator and Genesis.

+Early life

+Smith was born in Wolverhampton, England.

 Career

+Smith started his career as a sports journalist, mainly reporting on football for the Daily Sketch and the Daily Express.
+To avoid confusion with another journalist named Tony Stevens, while working for the Daily Sketch in 1954, he changed his name from Tony Smith to Tony Stratton Smith, which some mistakenly took for a hyphenated surname.
+In later years, he became known as "Strat", in particular to his associates in the music business.

-Stratton-Smith was born in Birmingham, England.
-He started his career as a sports journalist, mainly reporting on football for the Daily Sketch and the Daily Express, and while at the Express including being assigned to cover the Manchester United v Red Star Belgrade European Cup match in Yugoslavia.
-However their chief soccer correspondent Henry Rose pulled rank and decided to go instead.
-The aircraft bringing back the team, officials and press crashed in what became known as the Munich Air Disaster and Rose was one of the fatalities.
+While at the Daily Express, Smith was assigned to cover the Manchester United v Red Star Belgrade European Cup match in Yugoslavia in 1958, but their chief football correspondent Henry Rose pulled rank and decided to go instead.
+The aircraft bringing back the team, officials and press crashed in what became known as the Munich air disaster, and Rose was one of the fatalities.

-Later on he began being influenced by The Beatles, in particular their manager Brian Epstein and decided to enter the music business.
-One of the earliest bands he managed were the Liverpool-based The Koobas, taking over from Epstein.
-He subsequently took over management of The Nice in 1968 from Andrew Loog Oldham and, frustrated with the workings of Oldham's Immediate Records label, decided to form his own.
+Later on Smith began to be influenced by the Beatles, in particular their manager Brian Epstein, and decided to enter the music business.
+One of the earliest bands he managed were the Liverpool-based the Koobas, taking over from Epstein.
+He subsequently took over management of the Nice in 1968 from Andrew Loog Oldham and, frustrated with the workings of Oldham's Immediate Records label, decided to form his own.